-Today we're starting the second half of this series: building different fabric combinations and color schemes!
-We'll start off easy and talk about supplementing a collection or single colorway from a collection!
+Today we're starting the second half of this series: building different fabric combinations and color schemes.
+We'll start off easy and talk about supplementing a fabric collection or single colorway from a fabric collection.

-2. When choosing prints with large and small accents, be thoughtful about the colors of those accents!
-Those accents shouldn't clash with the other colors in the scheme!
-In this case, you're working with a warm color palette, so avoid cool colors like blue and green!
+2. When choosing prints with large and small accents, be thoughtful about the colors of those accents.
+Those accents shouldn't clash with the other colors in the scheme/ In this case, I'm working with a warm color palette, so I'm avoiding cool colors like blue and green.

-3. Think about using a good mix of geometric and organic prints!
+3. Think about using a good mix of geometric and floral prints.

 4. Midwest Modern by Amy Butler - The pink accents in this print are too light and more blue-toned than the other pinks used.